- Global Travel Policy

 As used in this Policy, the term “Duke Support” means financial and logistical support, academic approval, granting of credit for activity or work completed based on the travel, mentorship or any kind of material role for Duke in the travel.

-As of July 1, 2020, Duke will permit individuals travelling with Duke Support (except undergraduate students) to seek approval for Essential Travel.
-The criteria for evaluating whether travel is essential include, without limit:
+As of September 1, 2020, Duke will permit individuals travelling with Duke Support to seek approval for Essential Travel using the processes set forth in Section 5.
+The criteria for evaluating whether travel is Essential Travel include, without limit:

 - The degree to which, absent the travel, a significant university program, function or a grant-funded research program will be permanently unable to proceed, or will be significantly impeded in proceeding on a timely basis.

-- The degree to which, absent the travel, a faculty member or graduate/professional student will be permanently unable to proceed with, or will be significantly impeded in proceeding on a timely basis with, important research, a career trajectory or an advanced degree program.
+- The degree to which, absent the travel, an individual will be permanently unable to proceed with, or will be significantly impeded in proceeding on a timely basis with, important research, a career trajectory or a degree program.

 - The travel is related to vital COVID-19 relief efforts.